 Preacher Boys

-In bible college, ministry students were expected to accept preaching opportunities.
-Local nursing homes provided an outlet for these students.
-So did the rescue mission.
+In Bible college, ministry students were expected to accept preaching opportunities.
+Local nursing homes provided an outlet for these students, as did the rescue mission.
 We needed a preacher 365 days a year.
-I played the piano every night for the preacher boys who signed up for the mission.
-And I filled in whenever somebody didn’t show up.
+I played the piano every night for the preacher boys who signed up for the mission, and I filled in whenever somebody didn’t show up.
 This happened at least bi-monthly.

 Some kids from the school were real treasures.
 They stayed after the service, talked to the men, and gave me some company from the ‘world out there.’
 It’s easy to get into a ‘depressing bubble’ when you see failure day after day.
 And make no mistake.
 Success stories are few.
 Non-existent, in fact.